Easy Tuna Noodle Casserole Recipe (Kids LOVE This!)

 A Few Notes on Ingredients

-Cream of mushroom is the more traditional casserole choice and is a perfectly solid substitution.
-Cream of chicken also works if that’s what’s in your pantry.
+Cream of celery vs cream of mushroom: I tend to like cream of celery better here — it’s lighter and doesn’t overpower the tuna.
+Cream of mushroom is the more classic casserole choice and is a perfectly good replacement.
+Cream of chicken works as well if that is what you have in your pantry.

 How to Make Tuna Noodle Casserole